 What is inbound marketing?
 Think of it as a circus barker, extolling the mysteries and excitement that lie in wait just inside the tent.
-The barker is yesterday’s marketer whose job was to grab people’s attention.
-Then he created excitement and curiosity by painting verbal pictures.
+The barker is yesterday’s marketer whose job was to grab people’s attention and bring in new visitors.
+His job was to create excitement and curiosity by painting verbal pictures.
 People would listen, drawing nearer with craning necks to see what the fuss was all about.
 A successful barker would convert the inquisitive looky-loos into buyers, who traded their hard-earned dimes and quarters to see the bearded lady or the two-headed calf.

 Inbound marketing uses more sophisticated marketing techniques, but the goal is the same.
-Get people’s attention, make them curious enough to visit your site, then convert them into enthusiastic buyers.
+Get people’s attention, make them curious enough to visit your site, make them fall in love with your product, and then convert them into enthusiastic buyers.

 Here are five proven inbound marketing tips that are as easy to implement as standing on a soapbox and far more effective.